Japan Resources at the UW

 East Asia Library Tadoku (多読) Collection

 The Tateuchi East Asia Library hosts a collection of Tadoku books.
 Tadoku books are designed for all levels of Japanese learners and provide an excellent means of improving Japanese literacy through the enjoyment of reading.
-There is also a Tadoku Club that meets every Friday at 2:00 P.M. in the EAL.
+There is also a Tadoku Club that meets regularly.
+Consult schedule at the TEAL or with the Japanese collection librarian.